 LEARNING INNOVATION FOR TOMORROW

-LIFT offers funding, tools and guidance for new curriculum and learning initiatives from academic or professional staff.
-It is led by the Sustainability Team, with support from the Academic Development Unit and RCE Severn, the University’s partnership platform in Education for Sustainability.
+LIFT offers funding, tools and guidance for new curriculum and learning initiatives across the University .
+It is led by the Sustainability Team, with support from the Academic Development Unit and RCE Severn, our partnership platform in Education for Sustainability.

 LIFT is grounded in principles associated with Education for Sustainability, to support new innovations in learning that will help our graduates become more than specialists trained in one discipline, but to think and act in a broader professional and societal context.